Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines displays the last ten lines in the file /etc/passwd 5-firstlines displays the first ten lines in the file /etc/passwd 6-third_line displays the third line in the file iacta
+4-lastlines displays the last ten lines in the file /etc/passwd 5-firstlines displays the first ten lines in the file /etc/passwd 6-third_line displays the third line in the file iacta 7-file creates a file with a really long name having special characters in its name